Place - how to place a instance or module in JITX

 place(c) at loc(2.0, 3.0) on Top

-The loc statement is for placement in JITX.
-It creates an object describing translation and rotations that can be used to create goemetric constraints.
+The loc statement is for defining a location for placement in JITX.
+It creates an object describing translation and rotations that can be used to create geometric constraints.

 loc statements can be multiplied together (i.e. the transforms can be composed) and used to create trees of kinematic constraints.

 pcb-landpatterns and pcb-modules have a right-handed coordinate system with origin at loc(0.0, 0.0, 0.0).
-Items you place in that coordinate frame will move together. e.g. you can move a land-pattern and all the pads stay in the same relative positions.
-You can place components in a module, and the relative positions of those components will remain fixed when you place the module.
+Items you place in that coordinate frame will move together. e.g. you can move a landpattern and all the pads stay in the same relative positions.
+You can place instances in a module, and the relative positions of those instances will remain fixed when you place the module.

 loc(1.0, 5.0)